arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

 docker run -dp 27017:27017 mongo
 ```
 <br>
-Note: we have used -d tag so that the containers can run in the background without blocking the terminal.
+Note: we have used -d tag so that the containers can run in the background without blocking the terminal

 Now that we have created the containers, we need to create a network that we will connect to the server and the mongo container.
 We will do this so that we can get the IP of the mongo container and use it in the connection string as ````mongoose.connect('mongodb:<CONTAINER_IP>:27017:<DB_NAME>') ````